Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-This simple-to-make 2-ingredients chocolate ganache makes for the perfect topping, frosting, filling, or dipper for all your sweet treats.
+In just 10 minutes, you can make the most decadent 2 ingredient chocolate ganache that becomes the perfect topping, frosting, filling, or dipper for all your sweet treats.

 bowl of chocolate ganache

-Chocolate ganache is a rich icing or filling that is classically made of semi-sweet chocolate whipping cream that is heated and stirred together until the chocolate has melted.
-The mixture can be slightly cooled and then poured over the tops of cakes or tortes.
+Chocolate ganache is a rich icing or filling that is classically made with semi-sweet chocolate and whipping cream that are heated and stirred together until the chocolate melts.

-It’s often cooled even more to room temperature to be used as frosting or filling in an assortment of desserts.
-You can also chill it completely so that you can roll it to make things like chocolate truffles.
-However it is that you chose to use it, it’s a very tasty, sweet treat for you and your guests.
-You
+It is often cooled to room temperature to be used as frosting or filling in an assortment of desserts.
+You can also chill it completely so you can roll it into chocolate truffles.
+However you choose to use it, it is a very tasty sweet treat for you and your guests.

 chocolate ganache ingredients